jhallen/radioanalyzer/README.md

 ````

 Now when you add a componenent, you must edit two locations of the source
-file, bus this is still not so bad in practice.
+file, but this is still not so bad in practice.

 Read acknowledge and write acknowledge should be registered outputs: the
 fastest components have a one flop delay.
 The read and write request pulses